YosysHQ-GmbH/ivy/README.md

 # InVariants with Yosys (IVY)

-IVY is a file-format for describing (inductive) invariants of SystemVerilog designs, and strategies for proving them, and a tool for working with those files.
+The IVY defines SystemVerilog langage extensions for describing (inductive) invariants of SystemVerilog designs, for strengthening proofs of SVA properties, and for describing strategies for proving those invariants and SVA properties.

+IVY can be thought of as a proof-assistent

 The IVY tool
-- can formally prove the invariants to be correct,
+- can formally prove invariants and SVA properties to be correct,
 - can help mining invariants from the design semi-automatically,
 - can help manage invariants and keep track of which are proven and which aren't, and
-- can generate SV code to use the invariants to refine proofs of other properties.
+- can generate SystemVerilog SVA code for assuming the proven invariants.

-Because IVY ultimatey produces a SystemVerilog constraints file it is possible to use IVY invariant files with virtually any tool for formal verification of SystemVerilog designs.
+Because IVY can produce SystemVerilog constraints files for the proven invariants, it is possible to use IVY invariant files to strengthen proofs performed with virtually any tool for formal verification of SystemVerilog designs.

 ## IVY File Format